drakirby/CplusplusTutorial/Loops and Functions.md

 # Loops

 C++ has multiple types of loops.
-They include a while loop, a do/while looop, a for loop, and a for each loop.
-I've included examples to all of them in the looptest folder.
+They include a while loop, a do/while looop, a for loop, and a for/each loop.
+I've included examples to all of them in the looptest folder, in the file loops.cpp.

 This is a while loop: